top of page

 1998 The History of Israeli Art & Artist's Artwork | Scholar in Residence Series, The San Francisco Library, CA

-1996 Slide Work Presentation of Artist's Works and Contemporary Israeli Art | California State University, Hillel House, CA | Chico State University, CA | Monterey Peninsula College, CA | San Francisco State University, CA | San Jose State University, CA | University of California, CA | Berkeley, CA | Congregation Sherith Israel San Francisco, CA
+Chico State University, CA | Monterey Peninsula College, CA | San Francisco State University, CA | San Jose State University, CA | University of California, CA | Berkeley, CA | Congregation Sherith Israel San Francisco, CA

 AFFILIATIONS

-The Jewish Art Salon | America-Israel Cultural Foundation | Long Beach Art League | West End Arts Artists Guild |
+National Association of Women Artists (NAWA) | America-Israel Cultural Foundation | Long Beach Art League | West End Arts Artists Guild | Art League of Long Island | Arts Council for Long Beach | Westbury Arts | The Jewish Art Salon

 SELECTED BIBLIOGRAPHY